 Definition of Surrealism

-The term “Surrealism” indicates a specific thought and movement in literature as well as arts and theatre.
-It tries to integrate the confused realms of imagination and reality in literature and arts.
-The proponents of surrealism endeavor to mix up the differences of conscious and unconscious mind through writing and painting by using irrational juxtaposition of images.
+The term surrealism indicates a specific thought and movement in literature, the arts, and theatre, which tries to integrate the confused realms of imagination and reality.
+The proponents of surrealism endeavor to mix up the differences of conscious and unconscious thought through writing and painting by using irrational juxtaposition of images.

 With the thoughts of heat lightning